corda/corda/docs/source/getting-set-up.rst

 Software requirements
 ---------------------

 Corda uses industry-standard tools:

-* **Oracle JDK 8 JVM** - minimum supported version **8u171**
+* **Java 8 JVM** - we require at least version **|java_version|**, but do not currently support Java 9 or higher.
+  We have tested with Oracle JDK, Amazon Corretto, and Red Hat's OpenJDK builds.
+Please note that OpenJDK builds usually exclude JavaFX, which our GUI tools require.
 * **IntelliJ IDEA** - supported versions **2017.x** and **2018.x** (with Kotlin plugin version |kotlin_version|)
-* **Git**

-We also use Gradle and Kotlin, but you do not need to install them.
-A standalone Gradle wrapper is provided, and it will download the correct version of Kotlin.
+* **Gradle** - we use 4.10 and the ``gradlew`` script in the project / samples directories will download it for you.

 Please note:

-* Corda runs in a JVM.
-JVM implementations other than Oracle JDK 8 are not actively supported.
-However, if you do choose to use OpenJDK, you will also need to install OpenJFX

 * Applications on Corda (CorDapps) can be written in any language targeting the JVM.
 However, Corda itself and most of the samples are written in Kotlin.
 Kotlin is an